-You should only rely on the information contained in, or incorporated by reference in, this prospectus supplement and the accompanying prospectus.
-We have not, and the placement agent has not, authorized anyone to provide you with different information.
-We are not making an offer of these securities in any state where the offer is not permitted.
-You should not assume that the information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein and therein is accurate as of any date other than the dates of the specific information.
-Our business, financial condition, results of operations and prospectus may have changed since then.
+You should rely only on the information contained in or incorporated by reference in this prospectus supplement, the accompanying prospectus and in any free writing prospectus that we have authorized for use in connection with this offering.
+We have not, and the underwriter has not, authorized anyone to provide you with different information.
+If anyone provides you with different or inconsistent information, you should not rely on it.
+We are not, and the underwriter is not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+You should assume that the information appearing in this prospectus supplement, the accompanying prospectus, the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, and in any free writing prospectus that we have authorized for use in connection with this offering, is accurate only as of the date of those respective documents.
+Our business, financial condition, results of operations and prospects may have changed since those dates.
+You should read this prospectus, and any free writing prospectus that we have authorized for use in connection with this offering, in their entirety before making an investment decision.
+You should also read and consider the information in the documents to which we have referred you in the sections of this prospectus supplement entitled "Where You Can Find More Information" and "Incorporation of Certain Information by Reference."